glig95/heart_rate_variants/README.md

 animals will therefore look associated with a fast heart for that reason alone.

 Ticking **Treat body mass as a confounder** removes the body-mass effect from heart rate before any variant is tested.
-A straight line is fitted through the species, log10 heart rate against log10 body mass, and what each species has left over is handed to whichever method is running.
-There is no phylogeny in this step: it is an ordinary least-squares fit across species, and the tree plays no part in measuring the slope.
-The tree is used afterwards, by the methods that need it.
-All three methods therefore see the same adjusted numbers and answer the same question: does this variant go with a heart beating faster or slower than the animal's size predicts?
+The residuals of heart rate are calculated by performing a linear fit in log-log coordinates, and what each species has left over is used as a normalized heart rate variability and as an input to the three predictors.

 Body mass is read from the `body_mass_g` column of `data/species_info.csv`, the same file the heart rates and the species names come from.